-ArtTable members can connect with the 1200+ members and gain a network of professional peers spread across 7 countries, including the U.S., where we have 9 chapters, located in Chicago, Houston, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle, Washington DC.
+ArtTable members can connect with the 1200+ members and gain a network of professional peers spread across 7 countries, including the U.S., where we have 10 chapters, located in Atlanta, Chicago, Houston, Los Angeles, Miami, New York, Philadelphia, San Francisco, Seattle, and Washington DC.
 In addition to members across the country outside these areas, members of ArtTable can be anywhere in the world!

 Board of Directors & Staff

 In our effort to continue to support women at all stages of their careers, ArtTable hosts an online career opportunities page of currently available positions in all position levels, from early career to executive-level roles.